shamrin/PDFchomp/README.markdown

-## PDFchomp: graphical PDF editor

 **This project is currently DEAD.
-I found it looking through my abandoned projects.
+I found it looking through my old files.
 Worked on it in September 2009.**

+## PDFchomp: graphical PDF editor

 PDFchomp is an open source (GPL) PDF editor with a Python API.
 In the last version you could open PDF file, choose a crop rectangle with a mouse and save the cropped file.